delucca/template/doc/guides/contributing/pull-requests.md

 ### Step 12: Review

-It is a good practice to review your own code, as well as other contributors' pull requests.
+It is an excellent practice to review your code, as well as other contributors' pull requests.
 We encourage everyone to contribute with pull requests by commenting and suggesting improvements.

-While reviewing a pull request, we suggest the [Netlify's Feedback Ladder][netlify-feedback-ladder-explanation], since it is an easy standard to apply that improves our feedback structure while doing pull requests.
+While reviewing a pull request, we suggest the [Netlify's Feedback Ladder][netlify-feedback-ladder-explanation].
+It is an easy standard to apply, improving our feedback structure while making pull requests.

 Also, don't forget to **always** follow our [Code of Conduct][code-of-conduct] while interacting with others.